Posterior Cervical Fixation

 What is Posterior Cervical Fixation ?

 Posterior cervical fixation is performed to address the multitude of indications, including degenerative disc disease, dislocation, fractures, instability, or soft disc herniation.

 In this procedure, the patient is lying face down and incisions are made down the middle of the back of the neck.
 To separate and hold the neck muscles, retractors are used.
 Some removal of impinging bone may be performed (laminectomy or facetectomy) if direct spinal cord or nerve root decompression is necessary.

-After physical assesment you shall be medically investigated for your spinal problem.
-Once investigations and medical assesement is completed your surgery shall be planned.
+After the physical assessment, you shall be medically investigated on OPD basis for your spinal problem.
+Once investigations and medical assessment are completed your surgery shall be planned.
 You will be advised to get admitted on the day of surgery.

-You and/ or your relative is explained the procedure in detail and consent is undertaken.
+The procedure is explained to the patient/ relative in detail and consent is undertaken.
 Pre-anaesthesia checkup (PAC) is done.
-Intravenous line (IV) is given to provide fluids.
-You are shifted to OT for procedure.
-You are given anaesthesia before surgery.
-Post procedure, you will be moved to Post Anaesthesia Care Unit (PACU) and once fully awake, you will be moved to hospital room.
+An intravenous line (IV) is given to provide fluids.
+You are shifted to OT for the procedure.
+You are given anesthesia before surgery.
+Post-procedure, you will be moved to Post Anaesthesia Care Unit (PACU) and once fully awake, you will be moved to the hospital room.
 You shall be given a cervical collar or brace to provide support while your neck is healing.

 You are monitored in the room and shall be given appropriate medication including pain relievers.
 You will undergo mild therapy to help heal and strengthen your cervical spine.

 Pain management and physical therapy shall continue as per your medical status.